Ahmad-0000/todo-list/README.md

 - [ ] Learning how to build an MVP
 - [ ] Writing users story
-- [ ] Learn basci CRUD operations in Django
+- [ ] Learn basic CRUD operations in Django
 - [ ] Learn authentication in Django
 - [ ] Learn basic security concepts in web apps